thePianoKid/SEG-3125-Project-2/README.md

 Steampunk Education is a STEM education company that I co-founded with my brother; after 4 years of running the company, we have taught over 1000 students across Ontario and Québec.

-> Please note that is verison of the site is frozen as per the assignment instructions.
+> Please note that is version of the site is frozen as per the assignment instructions.
 You can find the most recent version of the site [here](https://github.com/thePianoKid/Steampunk-Education).

 ## Personality
 Steampunk’s voice should be professional, but since Steampunk targets education centres, media management should also strive to inject humour and lightheartedness into Steampunk’s content.
-Steampunk shys away from the buzzwords and stock photos that permeate most corporate sites.
+Steampunk shies away from the buzzwords and stock photos that permeate most corporate sites.
 Steampunk draws from industrial design since it is the most common aesthetic in STEAM.
 Clean lines and simplistic shapes should permeate Steampunk’s website and ad campaigns.

 ## Personas
 ---